rishabv/CocktailDB/README.md

-# react-starter-boilerplate-hmr
+# CockTail DB

-> React Starter Boilerplate with React Fast Refresh and Webpack 5
+> CockTailDB with React Fast Refresh and Webpack 5

 ## Features